chrisyoung/hecks-archive/README.md

 `Hecks::Adapters::SQLDatabase`.

 ### Domain Modules
 Hecks treats Domain Modules and Aggregates interchangeably.
-For example, PizzaBuilder::Pizzas and PizzaBuilder::Orders are both Domain modules.
+For example, `PizzaBuilder::Pizzas` and `PizzaBuilder::Orders` are both Domain modules.
 These modules contain the actual objects that can be used to interact with the domain, such as `Pizzas::Pizza`, `Pizzas::Chef` and `Orders::LineItem`.

 ### Aggregates
 An Aggregate is always accessed through a single "head" object.
 A head is always an entity.
 You can find out the head object like so:
-	`PizzaBuilder::Pizzas`.head
+	`PizzaBuilder::Pizzas#head`
 In this case, the Aggregate is Pizzas and the `#head` method will return `PizzaBuilder::Pizzas::Pizza`.